xian-network/docs/src/governance/staking-governance.md

     {
         amount: float,
         unbonding: Date or False,
-        epoch_joined: int
+        epoch_joined: int # The index of current_epoch + 1
-        epoch_collected: int or None
+        epoch_collected: int or None # The index of the last epoch which rewards were collected for.
     }
 ```

 ## Receiving Rewards

-### Delegators

-Delegators & Validators may make a transaction to receive their rewards up to the last finalised Epoch.
+* Delegators & Validators may make a transaction to receive their rewards up to the last finalised `staking-epoch`.

-What rewards are collected,
+* Each `staking-epoch` the actor was present for must be iterated over, the rewards due calculated & added to the actor's account.
+* `epoch_collected` is updated the the last completed `staking_epoch`

 ### Issues :
 - How do we make sure that delegators only receive rewards for `staking_epochs` where their validator was active ?
 - We must make sure that the correct fee % is allocated to validators for each period.
 - Fees & rewards must only be allocated for epochs where the validator was present in the active validator set.
+- The amount of `staking_epochs` iterated over may be in the thousands, we must ensure that contracting can handle this.
+- What's the most efficient way to do this ?

 ### Restaking / Changing Delegations to different validators